marcomq/tauri-plugin-python/README.md

 | iOS      | ✓*        |

 `*` Linux, Windows and MacOS support PyO3 and RustPython as interpreter.
-Android and IOS currently only supports RustPython.
+Android and IOS currently only support RustPython.
-Android and iOS might also be able to run PyO3 in theory but require to have CPython to be compiled for the target platform.
+Android and iOS might also be able to run with PyO3 in theory but would require to have CPython to be compiled for the target platform.
 I still need to figure out how to cross compile python and PyO3 for iOS and Android.
 Ping me if you know how to do that.

 You can use this plugin for fast prototypes or for production code.
 It might be possible that you want to use some python library or code that is not available for rust yet.
-In case that you want to ship production software packages, you just need to make sure to also ship the python code.
+In case that you want to ship production software packages, you need to make sure to also ship all your python code.
 If you use PyO3, you also need to ship libpython too.

 ## Example app